hmcts/design-system/app/views/content/hmcts-a-z/README.md

 The person making a claim.

 For citizens:
-Use with explanation
+Use with explanation.

 ### Co-respondent

 Explanation:
-Person the applicant alleges their husband or wife committed adultery with.
+The person named as having committed adultery with a husband or wife in an application for divorce.

 For citizens:
-Use with explanation
+Use with explanation.

 ### Codicil

 Explanation:
-Extra pages to change a valid will which needs a minor alteration.
-The codicil must be signed and witnessed and then be attached to the will.
+An update to a will.
+A codicil may change or add to details in the will, and must be signed and witnessed.

 For citizens use:
 An update to the will ('codicil').